 The very beautiful white sketchbook I’ve bought to play with has 50 pages.
-If I manage to do this every day for a week I’ll be amazed (hey, maybe that could be next week’s #weeklyresolution?!) but I’d love to keep playing with it until the 50th page is full, and see how my confidence in making art has progressed.
+It’ll be amazing if I can manage to do this every day for a week.
+But, hey, maybe that could be next week’s #weeklyresolution?!
+I’d love to keep playing with it until the 50th page is full and see how my confidence in making art has progressed.

-It’s also a lovely thing to do outdoors on a summer’s afternoon or evening, and you could get children involved too if you want to! (best excuse I know to get messy with poster paints…)
+It’s also a lovely thing to do outdoors on a summer’s afternoon or evening.
+You could get children involved too if you want to! (best excuse I know to get messy with poster paints…)